Kerem-Haeger/blue-waves-diving/README.md

 ![Back to top button](https://github.com/Kerem-Haeger/blue-waves-diving/blob/main/documentation/scroll-up-button.png)

-- __The landing page image__
+- __The home section__

-  - The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
+  - This section is the hero section and is meant to catch the users eye with a stunning graphic, depicting a possible encounter while diving.
-  - This section introduces the user to Love Running with an eye catching animation to grab their attention
+  - A catchy headline and sub-headline should get the user into the right mindset to want to explore more

 ![Landing Page](https://github.com/lucyrush/readme-template/blob/master/media/love_running_landing.png)